donjmilligan/flare-bible-study/README.md

 ## License

-The source code in the sql directory is distributed as free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version. [full sql directory license details](gpl-3.0)
+The source code in the sql directory is distributed as free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+[Full sql directory license details here](gpl-3.0)

-Relevant source code in the root and assets directories are licensed under the [MIT open source license](mit).
+Relevant source code in the root and assets directories are licensed under the [MIT license](mit).

 All contributions will be licensed in a similar fashion.